St Lawrence Nurseries

 like to grow.
 Most common garden weeds can be discouraged by an annual

-6-8 inch layer of naturally acid mulch around the plants and in between
+6-8 inch layer of naturally acid mulch around the plants.
+We use

 If your soil has a pH higher than 5.0 and does not respond to acid